technative-amsgroup/DFMEA-LLM-Enhanced/Documentation/en/scripts/Introduction.rst

 address challenges related to product quality, customer satisfaction, and risk management.

-On one hand, traditional FMECA has long been a cornerstone of the product development process, providing a systematic methodology to identify and mitigate potential failure modes.
+On one hand, traditional FMEA has long been a cornerstone of the product development process, providing a systematic methodology to identify and mitigate potential failure modes.
 However, manual methods present challenges, particularly in terms of labor-intensive processes and susceptibility to human